krishauser/Klampt/README.md

 **0.9** (5/15/2021)
 -   Some geometries support slicing and ROI (region of interest) calculations.
 Slicing takes a slice of a geometry with a plane, and ROI calculations determine a region of interest of the geometry.
 Meshes and point clouds are supported.
 -   Polygon geometries now support ray casting.
+-   C++ API: Everything added to the Klampt namespace.
+(API-breaking change!)
+-   C++ API: Main modeling classes renamed to align with Python API, e.g. Robot->RobotModel, RobotWorld->WorldModel, WorldSimulation->Simulator, etc. (API-breaking change!)
 -   Python API: Direct Numpy interface speeds up large data copies.
 Tests indicate ~6x speedup (45ms->7.5ms) for getting a simulated sensor image (SimRobotSensor.getMeasurements()), ~80x speedup (160ms->2ms) for converting images to point clouds (PointCloud.setDepthImage/setRGBDImages), and 20x speedup (200ms->10ms) for converting a Numpy array to a point cloud (tested on 640x480 images).
+-   Python API: global functions and many classes in the the klampt.vis module now conform to PEP8 naming conventions.
+Old non-conformant functions produce a DeprecationWarning and will be removed in the future.
+(Run your code with `python -W all` to see these warnings.))

 **Master** (2/22/2021)
 -   Fixed bug in simulation of affine joints when the joint angle can go negative.
 Also, internal affine transmission coupling is simulated in a fashion that's sensitive to the driver's PID constants.